asharmaaiet1/design-patterns-functional-programming-in-react/README.md

 - ### Pure Functions:
   A core FP concept where a function, given the same input (props and state), always returns the same output (JSX) without any side effects.

-- ### &nbsp; &nbsp;In React:
+### &nbsp; &nbsp; - In React:

 Functional components are essentially pure functions.
 They take props as arguments and return React elements.
 This makes the components predictable and easy to test.

 - ### Immutability:
   Data should not be changed after it is created.
 Instead, a new data structure is created with the necessary modifications.

-- ### &nbsp; &nbsp;In React:
+### &nbsp; &nbsp; - In React:

 Props are immutable and read-only within a component.
 State updates also follow this principle; for example, when updating an array or object in state, you create a new one using methods like the spread operator (...) rather than modifying the original directly.

 - ### Composition: